dariusmehri/Cluster-Analysis-of-Elevator-Violations/README.md

-# Risk Analytics using K-Means Clustering to Generate a List for Sweeps
+# Risk Analytics using K-Means Clustering

 3.5% of residential elevators in NYC buildings receive a violation or cease use order due to routine inspections.
 The objective of this analysis was to come up with a list of 100 risky buildings to be given to the elevator unit for inspection.
 Data included 7 years of routine elevator inspections